 Carrie: Yes that’s right.
 And even where we provide the performance evaluation where languages are spoken in a variety of countries around the world, we try to also match from that cultural context.
 So if we had a candidate from French speaking Canada, we try to match the assessor from, for example, French speaking Canada as well so that there’s that cultural understanding in addition to just the basic language match.

 Marilyn: Yes, that’s beautiful.
 Thank you so much.
 I think this has really helped clear up some things and I’ll be sharing it with other coaches.
 And thanks again for your time and all that you’re doing, Carrie.

 Carrie: Thanks so much for the invitation and great questions, great conversation.
 Feel free to reach out to me at any time if we can help at the ICF.
 Feel free to reach out to us ,we’re always available.
 Thanks.

 Marilyn O’Hearne, with this week’s weekly wisdom, hoping to see you next week.
 Thanks!
-Note: Thanksgiving is celebrated next week in the US.
-I am thankful for you and we will take the week off from vlogging.

 To our potential, prosperity and peace-we are in this together!

 CQ Master Certified Coach, International Coach Federation